roux-ohdsi/ohdsilab/README.md

 <br/>

-### ohdsilab: Tools for using the Roux ohdsilab at Northeastern University.
+### ohdsilab: Tools for using Roux OHDSI Lab at Northeastern University

 <hr/>
 <!-- badges: start -->